PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-login.rst

 ****************************
-Create a PATRIC login token.
+Create a BV-BRC login token.
 ****************************